Higher Laminations and Affine Buildings: Laminations for the space

 \item Given a $G(\cK_{>0})$-bundle on $S'$ satisfying this monodromy constraint on the boundaries, one can glue it to a $G(\cK_{>0})$-bundle on $S'$, and the group $H(\cK_{>0})$ acts simply transitively on the set of the gluings. \end{enumerate}

 The proof of the above theorem relies on an analysis of configurations of flags paramaterized by the cyclic set at infinity.
 In particular, it relies on analysis of the relationship between the cyclic sets at infinity of $S$ and $S'$.
 The proof is no different in the $\R_{>0}$ and $\cK_{>0}$ cases.

-For $S$ a closed or an open surface, the tropical points of $\X_{G,S}(\Z^t)$ arise as equivalence classes of points of $\X_{G,S}(\cK_{>0})$.
-Points of $\X_{G,S}(\cK_{>0})$ correspond to configurations of points in $G/B(\cK)$ parameterized by ${\mathcal G}_{\infty}$ and equipped with an action of $\pi_1(S)$.
-Points of $\X_{G,S}(\Z^t)$ consist of equivalence classes of families of configurations of points in the affine building for $G$ parameterized by (finite subsets) ${\mathcal G}_{\infty}$ and equipped with an action of $\pi_1(S)$.
+For $S$ a surface surface with boundary, the tropical points of $\X_{G,S}(\Z^t)$ arise as equivalence classes of points of $\X_{G,S}(\cK_{>0})$.
+Our notion of equivalence was based on taking valuations of a preferred set of functions on $\X_{G,S}(\cK_{>0})$, namely the various cluster co-ordinate charts.
+For closed surfaces, there is no clear choice of a set of functions.
+But we have the following conjecture, which we strongly believe to be true:

-We can now state the tropical version of theorem 7.6 of \cite{FG1}.
-Let $S$ be a surface, with or without boundary, with $\chi(S)<0$.
-Let $\gamma$ be a non-trivial loop on $S$, not omotopic to a boundary component of $S$.
-Denote by $S'$ the surface obtained by cutting $S$ along $\gamma$.
-We assume that $S'$ is connected.
-It has two boundary components, $\gamma_+$ and $\gamma_-$, whose orientations are induced by the one of $S'$.
-We obtain a lamination on $S'$, induced by the inclusion of cyclic sets
+\begin{conj} Let $S$ be a surface with boundary such that $\chi(S)<0$.
+Suppose cutting along a loop $\gamma$ gives us the surface $S'$.
+Then the map

+respects valuations.
+In other words, if we take our preferred co-ordinate charts on $\X_{G,S}(\cK_{>0})$, if two points in $\X_{G,S}(\cK_{>0})$ have co-ordinates with the same valuation (recall that having co-ordinates with the same valuation in one chart is the same as having co-ordinates of the same valuation in every chart), then their images in $\X_{G,S'}(\cK_{>0})$ will have co-ordinates with the same valuation. \end{conj}